ErpNetDocs/tech/advanced/calculated-attributes/examples/check-for-first-releasing.md

 items: CalculatedAttributeExamples
 ---

-# Check whether the releasing of the document is first or not
+# Check whether the releasing of a document is first or not

 Sometimes, you may want to know whether the 'Released' state of document is selected for the first time or not.